ciortanmadalina/complete_digest_exhaustive_search/README.md

 Complete digest problem is a hard NP problem.
 Working just with the lengths of the segments creates too much ambiguity and many solutions.

+This project contains my first brute force implementation detailed below and also an optimised version for both complete search and one solution search problems.

+### Pseudocode

 ```
 BruteForceCompleteDigest(inputSets)
   k <- inputSets.size